 - For an associate's degree, 15 credit hours must be earned in residence at JCCC.
-Advanced standing credit will not count toward satisfying this credit hour requirement. - For certificates, a student must complete a minimum of 50 percent of the required coursework at JCCC. - Graduates must have earned both a 2.0 grade point average at JCCC and have a cumulative 2.0 or better on all completed course work. - Developmental courses, required before enrollment in college-level courses, will not count toward fulfilling graduation degree/certificate requirements. - Students must be enrolled in classes at JCCC during the semester they anticipate completing degree/certificate requirements and wish to graduate.
+Advanced standing credit will not count toward satisfying this credit hour requirement. - For certificates, a student must complete a minimum of 50 percent of the required coursework at JCCC. - Graduates must have earned both a 2.0 grade point average at JCCC and have a cumulative 2.0 or better on all completed course work. - Developmental and/or Prerequisite courses, required before enrollment in college-level courses, will not count toward fulfilling graduation degree/certificate requirements. - Students must be enrolled in classes at JCCC during the semester they anticipate completing degree/certificate requirements and wish to graduate. - Advanced standing credit will not count toward satisfying this credit hour requirement.